 Embleton voted Best Beach in the UK

-Embleton Beach has been voted ‘Beach of the Year’ for 2017 by the BBC Countryfile Magazine public poll, as well as the Northumberland coastline bagging ‘Holiday Destination of the Year’, also with BBC Countryfile Magazine.
+Embleton Beach was voted ‘Beach of the Year’ for 2017 by the BBC Countryfile Magazine public poll, as well as the Northumberland coastline bagging ‘Holiday Destination of the Year’, also with BBC Countryfile Magazine.

 Where to Eat in Embleton

-The Blue Bell Inn is a cute pub in the centre of Embleton opposite the play park with the great addition of Sambuca’s Italian restaurant.
-With other restaurants all over the North East and Northumberland, Sambuca is a traditional Italian restaurant which is also great value.
-The Blue Bell pub itself doesn’t serve pub food.
+The Blue Bell Inn is a cute pub in the centre of Embleton opposite the play park, which serves up a great choice of pizzas, tapas and more.
 We would recommend booking as the restaurant is quite small and because it is popular with tourists and locals alike, it is wise to avoid disappointment.
-Tel: 01665 576639 or click HERE for their website.
+Tel: 01665 576639 or click HERE for their Facebook page.

-The most prominent building in Embleton as it is located on the main Coastal Route through Embleton.
-They serve Lunch in the bar or evening meals either in the bar or in the Castle Grill Room.
-All of their dishes are locally sourced – their fish and kippers from Seahouses, their bread from The Running Fox in Felton, their meat is all Northumbrian from the Ingram Valley and their cheese is all from Doddington Dairy.
+The Dunstanburgh Castle Hotel is the most prominent building in Embleton, as it is located on the main Coastal Route through Embleton.
+They serve lunch in the bar or evening meals either in the bar or in the Castle Grill Room.
+All of their dishes are locally sourced – their fish and kippers from Seahouses, their bread from The Running Fox in Felton, their meat is all Northumbrian and their cheese is from Doddington Dairy.
 Booking is recommended on a Sunday for Sunday lunch.
 They also offer a takeaway menu too, from fish and chips, rustic burgers and evening pizzas.
 Tel: 01665 576111 or click HERE to visit their website.